 Using a Cage to Help Diagnose Ailments

-Very Short Term Penning & Crating
+Very Short-Term Penning & Crating

 Also, please crate your cats when you bring them anywhere.
-It doesn’t matter how mellow the cat appears to be if it’s suddenly spooked it’ll only take a second for it to leap out of your arms or out of the car.
-I have heard so many cats permanently lost in this manner so pleeeease, if you are travelling with your cat make sure to crate them!
-(And I don’t want to hear “well you can leash them” because certain cats can wriggle out of harnesses and leashes in the bat of an eye, and most can if they’re panicked.)
+It doesn’t matter how mellow the cat appears to be if it’s suddenly spooked, it’ll only take a second for it to leap out of your arms or out of the car.
+I have heard so many cats permanently lost in this manner, so pleeeease, if you are traveling with your cat, make sure to crate them!
+(And I don’t want to hear “well, you can leash them” because certain cats can wriggle out of harnesses and leashes in the bat of an eye, and most can if they’re panicked.)

 Doling Out Medcation

-Lets face it, most cats hate to be medicated!
-Unfortunately sometimes it’s necessary for their health.
-If you have a cat with an infection or something else that needs to be medicated in the short term a cage can be your best friend.
+Let's face it; most cats hate to be medicated!
+Unfortunately, sometimes it’s necessary for their health.
+If you have a cat with an infection or something else that needs to be medicated in the short term, a cage can be your best friend.
 I had to treat my felines for coccidia, a nasty disease if there ever was one, and it took me 21 days worth of medication with the 21 days having to be reset if they missed even a single dose!
-If I did not use cages during this time I would have never solved the problem!
+If I did not use cages during this time, I would have never solved the problem!
 They would have all hidden around the house in avoidance of me!

 Introduction Into a New Enviroment

-If you are planning a move please consider caging your kitty or kitties to ease their transition into the new environment.
+If you are planning a move, please consider caging your kitty or kitties to ease their transition into the new environment.
 A lot of cats will go missing, sometimes for a few weeks, when let out into a new house without a proper introduction!
 This can be a scary event for them and if your cat is particularly skittish or nervous then it may take a little while to get used to the sounds, sights, and smells before they feel safe enough to explore the world outside the cage.
-After the cage is opened make sure it stays open because it will be the cats own safe spot to be and it may retreat back to it from time to time until it gets settled in.
+After the cage is opened, make sure it stays open because it will be the cat's own safe spot to be and it may retreat back to it from time to time until it gets settled in.